-Additionally, the bill prohibits state agencies from adopting or enforcing rules that would require the installation of AEDs in structures under their control unless authorized by statute.
-It also includes provisions that protect local officials from liability related to the regulation or non-regulation of AEDs.
-The new regulations are set to take effect on September 1, 2025.
+Additionally, the bill prohibits state agencies from adopting or enforcing rules that mandate the installation of AEDs in structures under their control unless authorized by statute.
+It also clarifies that local governments and their officials are not liable for the regulation or lack of regulation of AEDs.
+The provisions of this act are set to take effect on September 1, 2025.

 Statutes affected: